Cyfrin/foundry-full-course-cu/read-before-deploying-serious-projects-to-zksync.md

 Github Issue: https://github.com/matter-labs/foundry-zksync/issues/102

 ## Rationale
 Being able to see the actual solidity code in the explorer is crucial for understanding what code people are going to be interacting with.
-Rug-pullers can essentially say "trust me bro, we can't verify on ZKsync so we had to leave it as raw assembly" which is going to get a lot of people hurt.
+Rug-pullers can essentially say "trust me bro, we can't verify on ZKsync, so we had to leave it as raw assembly" which is going to get a lot of people hurt.
 As of today, it's not possible to verify `is-system` or `system-mode=true` contracts on ZKsync.

 # 2. Using foundry as your deployment framework should not be used for production
 - [ ] foundry-zksync scripting must first work for deployment